maxgrossenbacher/nlp_yelp_reviews/README.md

 ## Part 2:
 #### Keyword Detection of reviews:
 Once NLP data has been processed.
 NlpTopicAnalysis allows latent topic modeling using NMF, LDA (Latent Dirichlet Allocation) or LSA.
 For my purposes, I chose to model the yelp reviews using LDA.
-<sup>A quick note: when modeling using LDA best results are achieved using term-freq (TF) matrix.</sup>
+When modeling using LDA, best results are achieved using the term-frequency (TF) matrix of a corpus of documents.
 Below is a example termite plot of latent topics.
 ![alt text](termite_plot_4JNXUYY8wbaaDmk3BPzlWw_lda.png)

 <sup>* The bigger the circle, the more important the term is to the topic.
 The colored topics show the 5 most important topics</sup>